echancrure/PTC-Solver/README.md

 Useful for symbolic execution, static analysis of code etc.

-See https://docs.google.com/document/d/121YIr-f-EwJ7aLwtxQoahjZ2XtOTJK6sdLUz0-SA2ig/edit?usp=sharing for further information.
+See the user manual and the release notes in the doc folder for further details.

 Dr Chris Meudec